darktable-org/dtdocs/content/preferences-settings/security.md

 # other

 password storage backend to use
 : The backend to use for password storage.
 Options: “auto” (default), “none”, “libsecret”, “kwallet”, "apple_keychain" (on macOS), "windows_credentials" (on Windows).

 auto login to storage server
-: When exporting images to an external storage server (i.e. Piwigo) this option allows to automatically perform a login to the server.
-A password storage backend is required to be set.
+: When exporting images to an external storage server (Piwigo) select this option to automatically log in to the server.
+You must set a password storage backend (above) to use this option.

 executable for playing audio files
 : Define an external program which is used in the lighttable view to play audio files that some cameras record to keep notes for images (default “aplay”).